the-isf-academy/courseware/turtlegifmaker/README.md

 # turtlegifmaker
 Provides the module and shell scripts needed to turn your python turtle drawing into a gif that animates the drawing process.

-# Instructions
+# Instructions for creating a gif from a single repo!
-1. Import `gifmaker.py` into your animation repo.
+1. You will need to install the Python Image Library (`pip install Pillow`).
+Import `gifmaker.py` into your animation repo.
 Replace `your_drawing_function` with your desired animation function.
+In main, specify the gif name and path name.

 2. In terminal, run:
 ```